wombleton/gitlaw-nz/acts/E/Education Act 1989.md

     *   (b) who, without reasonable excuse or lawful authority, causes entries or changes to be made on a student's record that have the effect of falsifying the student's record.

-    (4) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) A person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000\.

-    Section 292C: inserted, on 30 August 2011, by [section 42][1707] of the Education Amendment Act 2011 (2011 No 66).
+    Section 292C: inserted, on 30 August 2011, by [section 42][1708] of the Education Amendment Act 2011 (2011 No 66).

+    Section 292C(4): amended, on 4 October 2013, by [regulation 3(1)][1636] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 292D Offence to fail to comply with section 236A (student records)

 *   (1) A private training establishment commits an offence that fails, without reasonable excuse, to comply with the requirements of [section 236A][752].

-    (2) A private training establishment that commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A private training establishment that commits an offence against this section is liable on conviction to a fine not exceeding $10,000\.

-    Section 292D: inserted, on 30 August 2011, by [section 42][1707] of the Education Amendment Act 2011 (2011 No 66).
+    Section 292D: inserted, on 30 August 2011, by [section 42][1708] of the Education Amendment Act 2011 (2011 No 66).

+    Section 292D(2): amended, on 4 October 2013, by [regulation 3(1)][1636] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 292E Offence to provide or advertise cheating services